AthenaDotJava/MassKF/README.md

-# MassKF
+# Mass Keyframe
-Mass Keyframe extension for blender
+A Blender extension for animating properties of multiple objects.

 ## Usage
 - Select objects